move shake connect

 This sequence of exercises offers a routine and a ritual to guide you safely into your tremor practice.
 As well as gently fatiguing and stretching big muscle groups, the sequence allows you to practice self-regulation, feel sensation, and ground you into your body.

-It is recommended to use the entire sequence the first 10 times you practice.
-Overtime, with regular practice, you may not need to do the full sequence.
+It is recommended to use the entire sequence at least the first 10 times you practice.
+Overtime, with regular practice, you may not always need to do the full sequence.
 Regular shakers who have practiced TRE and self-regulation can usually lie down and use the floor sequence to initiate the tremors.
 However, many will still return to and use the exercise sequence as part of their ongoing practice.
+The exercises offer a number of benefits as part of the whole TRE and embodiment process.

 Sometimes shaking can increase the intensity of sensations we experience in our bodies.
 This may feel overwhelming.
 In most cases, more rest and grounding is needed.